 Borrower Injection: Lenders want to see your skin in the game.
 Which is why they want to have a borrower injection—often called a SBA loan down payment of 10% to 15% of the loan amount.
-The purchase price of the property include the loan principal plus the borrower injection for commercial real estate or business acquisition loans.
+The purchase price of the property includes the loan principal plus the borrower injection for commercial real estate or business acquisition loans.
 Again, the borrower injection amount on any loan will depends on the borrower’s financial history and the availability of outside collateral.

 Additional Collateral: SBA hotel loans are secured by the property itself, being it a major benefit to finance a property purchase or hotel acquisition.
 Borrowers don’t have to sign any personal guarantee or put up personal collateral.
-With that said, providing additional collateral can help increases the LTV ratio and lower the borrower injection required up front, thus lowering the cash requirement.
+With that said, providing additional collateral can help increases the LTV ratio and lower the borrower injection required upfront, thus lowering the cash requirement.

 Steps to Secure SBA Hotel Loans

-Here are few steps you should take to help you go about submitting your SBA loan application and getting funds in hand quickly
+Here are a few steps you should take to help you go about submitting your SBA loan application and getting funds in hand quickly

 1 The first step is to determine your borrowing needs.
-In order to identify it, you need to understand your property value, how much you can afford and what SBA loan programs suits your needs best.
+In order to identify it, you need to understand your property value, how much you can afford and what SBA loan programs suit your needs best.